-Adult Psychiatric Mental Health Nurse Practitioner Post-Master's Certificate
+Adult Psychiatric Mental Health Nurse Practitioner Certificate

-The Post-Master's Certificate Program is offered to those individuals who have earned a master's degree in nursing and seek further preparation in another area of nursing.
-The program can generally be completed in one year of part-time study.
+This certificate is offered to those individuals who have earned a master's degree in nursing and seek further preparation in another area of nursing.
 Transcripts will be reviewed and course work will be determined on an individual basis.
+Students meet on campus for a mandatory on-campus Residency at the beginning of the clinical practicum rotations and at the end of the clinical practicum rotations.

-All post-master's students in Nurse Practitioner Tracks must transfer in three credits (quarter or semester) of Master's-level Advanced Pathophysiology or Advanced Physiology, Advanced Pharmacology, and Advanced Physical Assessment.
-If these courses are not transferred in they must be taken at Drexel prior to the first clinical.
-Please see the MSN Program Coordinator for the exact schedule.
+All post-master's students in Nurse Practitioner Tracks must transfer in three credits (quarter or semester) of master's-level Advanced Pathophysiology or Advanced Physiology, Advanced Pharmacology, and Advanced Physical Assessment.
+If these courses are not transferred in they must be taken at Drexel prior to the first clinical course.
+Students should check with the MSN Program Coordinator for the exact schedule.
+Psychopharmacology is required prior to beginning the clinical courses.

-Summer

-NURS 592 Psychiatric Mental Health Nurse Practitioner I: Theoretical Foundations of Psychiatric Mental Health Nursing 5.0 Fall NURS 59 Psychiatric Mental Health Nurse Practitioner II: Management and Care of Clients with Acute and Chronic Mental Illness 5.0 Winter NURS 59 Psychiatric Mental Health Nurse Practitioner III: Psychiatric Conditions in Primary Care 5.0 NURS 55 5 Psychopharmacology 3.0 Spring NURS 59 Psychiatric Mental Health Nurse Practitioner IV: Management and Mental Health Care of Special Populations 5.0 NURS 66 Professional Seminar for Advanced Practice Nurses 1.0
+Summer NURS 592 Psychiatric Mental Health Nurse Practitioner I: Theoretical Foundations of Psychiatric Mental Health Nursing 5.0 Fall NURS 593 Psychiatric Mental Health Nurse Practitioner II: Management and Care of Clients with Acute and Chronic Mental Illness 5.0 Winter NURS 594 Psychiatric Mental Health Nurse Practitioner III: Psychiatric Conditions in Primary Care 5.0 NURS 555 Psychopharmacology 3.0 Spring NURS 595 Psychiatric Mental Health Nurse Practitioner IV: Management and Mental Health Care of Special Populations 5.0 NURS 669 Professional Seminar for Advanced Practice Nurses 1.0

-For more information, visit the Nursing Post-Master's Certificate web page.
+For more information, visit the Nursing Certificate web page.